openmrs/openmrs-owa-orderentry/README.md

 3. Create an Encounter Role called `Clinician` or any other name.
 4. Create a setting `orderentryowa.encounterRole` whose value should correspond to the name given to the encounter role created in 3 above.
 5. Create a date format, setting `orderentryowa.dateAndTimeFormat` as the name, with a value of the date format, e.g. `DD-MMM-YYYY HH:mm`, in the global properties
+6. Add global setting `orderentryowa.labOrderAutoExpireTimeInDays` with a value of `30` days or any other number

 **NB:** Not having any of the above configurations will result into an error notice.
 Please check more information [here](https://wiki.openmrs.org/display/projects/Order+Entry+UI+Administrator+Guide)